MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-view-your-team-page.md

 ---
-title: "Configure and view your team page | MicrosoftDocs"
+title: "Configure and view your team page (Sales Insights) | MicrosoftDocs"
 description: "Configure and view your team page with information on levels of hierarchy, top performers, and delete sellers data." ms.date: 11/17/2020 ms.topic: article